pve/foobotapi/txt/testing.md

 * `"created_at": "2019-12-23T21:46:23Z",`
 is what you can stick in and get back from adafruit.

-* The foobot API gives back a 'time' sensor value in epoch format, e.g. `1490861042`
+* The Foobot API gives back a 'time' sensor value in epoch format, e.g. `1490861042`

+The actual transformations happen in [transform.py](../app/transform.py).
+Timestamps not handled yet.

 Inspiration for some code:
 http://stackoverflow.com/questions/17301938/making-a-request-to-a-restful-api-using-python